 Theft: Sites' constantly evolving nature (with numerous personnel coming and going) puts many project components at risk of theft.
 Vulnerable elements include plant equipment and materials (especially metals), particularly machinery, tools, metal, and fuel.
 There were 3,145 recorded thefts in 2018, up 36% on the previous year, according to the police’s specialist Plant and Agricultural National Intelligence Unit.

 Fire: Hundreds of construction and renovation project fires are reported each year in the UK, with around 40% caused deliberately.
 Notable recent fires include the Glasgow School of Art blaze, which could cost £100million to remedy.

 Harm to children/young people: Tragically, each year some children and young people lose their lives after gaining access to building sites, according to the Health and Safety Executive.
 Many more are injured.

-Water damage: Marsh JLT Specialty has recently identified a significant number of high-value internal water damage losses incurred by companies, ranging from £2.5 million to £9 million.
+Water damage: During 2020 Marsh JLT Specialty has identified a significant number of high-value internal water damage losses incurred by companies, ranging from £2.5 million to £9 million.

 Terrorism and civil unrest: Sites are vulnerable to politically motivated attacks intended to delay or prevent construction.
 Terrorist activity also includes pre-positioning devices or material to allow or perform destructive acts after project completion.